Contesting a Will: Who Pays the Legal Costs?

 How much will it cost to contest a Will?

 Determining how much a case will cost when contesting a Will is very difficult, and varies hugely depending on each individual case.
 Factors such as the type of claim you are making, how willing the executors are to negotiate and whether there are other complicating factors will all affect the estimated cost of your case.

 In accordance with Victorian legislation, Hentys Lawyers will provide you with a detailed cost agreement, which specifies the costs you are likely to incur.
-At Hentys we believe that your financial position should not prevent you from achieving justice.
-In line with this philosophy, in most cases we are prepared to act on a No Win, No Fee basis.

 How estate litigation differs from other types of litigation